numba/scipy_proceedings/papers/siu_kwan_lam/main.md

 computationally wasteful and is hard to debug.
 It also makes it hard to e.g. pass an untyped list into a function and to permit compilation to continue with the view that the type may be resolved eventually.

-### A changing landscape for Numba v1

-Considering the rise of machine learning over the last decade, a lot of new technologies focus on the use of tensors and the MLIR compiler stack has emerged as a popular and higher level abstraction for creating tensor expression compilers.
-This new technology cannot easily be used by Numba v1 because, as noted previously, the high level semantics and types associated with the source code are lost and recovery is hard.
-To use MLIR would require significant levels of “semantic raising” on Numba IR, or development of a MLIR dialect for Numba IR and integration of it into the MLIR ecosystem.
-Nevertheless Numba v1 is still very relevant for numerical computing as it can compile “general purpose” Python code that does not map well to tensor compiler frameworks.
-What’s needed is compiler technology that can span both areas, to allow seamless mixing of general purpose and tensor based code.

-Continuing with the new technological demands of today, AI/ML presents a greater need for using smaller, often ML-specific, integer and floating point types, including those of sub-byte size.
-Numba v1 has very little capacity at present for either expressing or combining these types as it essentially has a type system based on NumPy 1.x [@numpy].
-Further it is challenging to extend both this type system and Numba v1 itself to accommodate new types (Numba’s `float16` support is a demonstration of the difficulties).
-To support new types new technology is needed where such extensions are considered much earlier on in the design.

-Finally, Numba v1 is a JIT compiler and this has in some aspects made it quite easy to write, particularly due to the forgiving nature of LLVM’s MCJIT.
-The consequence of this is that “converting” Numba v1 to produce AOT compiled output is very difficult.
-Numba has C/C++ extension modules as part of its runtime for the JIT, it compiles functions as it “discovers” the call graph and it also doesn’t consider important design problems like compilation unit scopes and linking.
-The lesson learned from Numba v1 is that if AOT compilation is a desired target, it needs to be designed in from the start.

 ### A motivating case